willianlim/ms-email/README.md

 # ms-email
-📩 Microservice para envio de email
+📩 Microservice for sending email